AACR Minority Scholar in Cancer Research Awards

-AACR Minority Scholar Awards in Cancer Research are offered to eligible minority scientists wishing to participate in Annual Meetings and Special Conferences of the American Association for Cancer Research (AACR).
+The AACR Minority Scholar in Cancer Research Awards are offered to eligible minority scientists wishing to participate in Annual Meetings and special conferences of the American Association for Cancer Research (AACR).

-Congratulations to the 2014 Minority Scholars in Cancer Research
+Congratulations to the 2017 Minority Scholars in Cancer Research.

-- Candidates must be full-time graduate students, medical students, residents, clinical or postdoctoral fellows, or junior faculty members.
+- Candidates must be full-time graduate students, medical students, residents, or clinical or postdoctoral fellows.

 - Candidates must be citizens or permanent residents of the United States or Canada.